folio-org/folio-org.github.io/doc/best-practices-dockerfiles.md

   This can become more complex depending on whether the process started in the container is actually coded to exit gracefully when receiving a SIGTERM.
-If a different signal should be used to gracefully stop a container process, i.e SIGQUIT or something else, it should be noted somewhere in the module documentation.
+If a different signal should be used to gracefully stop a container process, i.e. SIGQUIT or something else, it should be noted somewhere in the module documentation.

 * If it is necessary to run more than one process in your container,  use 'supervisord'